Man to stand trial accused of raping ex-partner during triple murder incident

 Clifford, who served in the military from 2019 for around three years, became the subject of a manhunt for a number of hours before he was found injured in Lavender Hill Cemetery in Enfield, north London, after shooting himself in the chest with the crossbow.

-Clifford, of Enfield, north London, is set to stand trial at Cambridge Crown Court for the charge of rape on Monday.
+The case against the defendant, of Enfield, north London, is due to be opened by prosecutor Alison Morgan KC at Cambridge Crown Court on Tuesday.